A sparse spectral method for fractional differential equations in one-spatial dimension: Numerical examples

 In this section we provide several numerical examples.
 During numerical experiments, we found that approximating with a sum space centred at a single interval was normally insufficient for satisfying the condition $u(x) \to \infty$ as $|x| \to \infty$.
 However, this was resolved when utilizing a combination of sum spaces centred at multiple intervals.
 In particular, we found that five intervals worked well in all examples.
 Unless the initial condition or right-hand side are represented exactly by the (dual) sum space, we find the coefficient vectors via the truncated least-squares matrix as explained in \cref{sec:expansion}.

 \textbf{Code availability:} For reproducibility, an implementation of the spectral method as well as scripts to generate the plots and solutions can be found at \url{https://github.com/ioannisPApapadopoulos/SumSpaces.jl}.
-The version of the software used in this paper is archived on Zenodo \cite{SumSpacesMathLink, SumSpaces}.
+The version of the software used in this paper is archived on Zenodo \cite{SumSpacesMathLink, SumSpaces, SumSpacesv2}.
+Any timings provided were achieved on computer with a 2.90GHz Intel(R) Core(TM) i7-10700 CPU and 16GB of RAM.